maddevsio/maddevs/README.md

 2. Create pull request from new-develop to master.
 If all checks passed successfully, you can merge new-develop to master

 3. After deploy, set old test email for staging in file `server/routes/server.js`

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).